The Quiksilver & Roxy Pro from 3 to 13 October 2019

-On the women’s side, the Australian Stephanie Gilmore, certainly the greatest surfer of this era with her 6 world titles, is looking forward to conquering her seventh championship.
+On the women’s side, the Australian Stephanie Gilmore, certainly the greatest surfer of this era with her 7 world titles, is looking to win her eighth.
 She has won 3 of the last 7 events in 2018.
-Placed in second and third place are respectively the American Lakey Peterson and the Brazilian Tatiana Weston-Webb.
+In second and third place are respectively the American Lakey Peterson and the Brazilian Tatiana Weston-Webb.
 Then, the 24-year-old French Johanne Defay, born in Reunion Island, is fourth.
 She is having a great season and we hope she will be able to climb the podium!

 Competition site – “La Gravière” & the Capbreton Underwater Canyon

-“La Gravière” wave is one of the world’s most iconic sand bottom one.
-It is possible to surf it from both sides and has amazing barrels, it’s the French Pipeline.
+“La Gravière” is one of the world’s most iconic sand bottom waves.
+It is possible to surf it from both sides and has amazing barrels.
+It’s the French Pipeline.
 Yet, how can we explain the fact that a hundred meters to the south, in Capbreton, the waves are half the size?
-The Capbreton Underwater Canyon is the sole responsible for this singularity!
+The Capbreton Underwater Canyon is the sole reason for this fact!
 However, contrary to popular belief, the rift and its canyon do not point towards La Gravière but towards Capbreton instead.
 By the way, the chasm is as big as the Grand Canyon in Colorado in the United States.
 The answer to our question stems from the physical phenomenon of refraction.
 The waves move away from the canyon and in our case, they are concentrated further north, towards Hossegor and therefore, towards “La Graviere”.

 This feat can also be observed in Nazaré, Portugal.
 The place where the last world records of the biggest waves surfed have been beaten.
 Rodrigo Koxa holds the record with a 24 m or 80 feet wave.
 Nevertheless, there is controversy because some believe that the American Garrett McNamara should hold the title with a wave of a staggering 30 m (100 feet) surfed in Nazaré in 2013.